 4. Have a Spa at Trump Turnberry

 Such a luxe spa!
 The chandelier in reception is a bit of a giveaway!
 The Trump Turnberry Spa offers both Espa and Ishga treatments.
 Ishga is actually Scottish Seaweed!
 Apparently, that is a thing!
+This is a great place if you are after spa days out Ayrshire.

 5. Play golf at Trump Turnberry

 Scotland home of golf – think of St Andrews.
-But Trump Turnberry is one of the top 100 golf courses in the world – and its location on the Scottish West coast is quite spectacular.
+But Trump Turnberry is one of the top 100 golf courses in the world – and its location on the Ayrshire coast is quite spectacular.
 The legendary Ailsa course has hosted some of the biggest names in golf over the years.

 Trump invested a considerable amount in the course and it is now ranked number one in the UK and Ireland.